gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 # **LAB 5 - S3** #

+## Start of Lab 5 ##
+You should have two Instances, both connected to the same ELB and DynamoDB.

 ## Visual Interpretation ##
 S3 is a file storing and sharing service a lot like Dropbox, Google Drive and OneDrive.
-Now that our Wordpress data is being stored in the RDS, we might as well synchronize our Wordpress files to the cloud as well.
+Now that our MemeGen data is being stored in DynamoDB, we might as well synchronize our memes to the cloud as well.

 ![](../Images/Lab5.png?raw=true)